-Something Stuck In My Teeth I Can’t Get Out
+Something Stuck In My Teeth I Can’t Get Out With Floss

 However, beyond simple annoyance, you must remove all the smallest particles of food stuck in gums teeth to ensure overall dental health as well.
 If you don’t remove the food particles, they may eventually turn into a sticky white substance called plaque, which, in turn, hardens into tartar.
 The accumulation of plaque and tartar leads to bacterial decay, leading to cavities and gum disease.